KoljaB/RealtimeSTT/docs/engines/omnilingual-asr.md

 ## Install

-Use a Linux or WSL2 environment with Python 3.11 or 3.12.
+Use a Linux or WSL2 environment with Python 3.11.x.
 The clean alias is `omnilingual`:

 ```bash